pop/pop.github.io/content/blog/buildbot-on-kubernetes.rst

 - `kubectl <command> --dry-run -o yaml` is very useful for file-izing your infrastructure.
 - K8s is very well documented **if** you are a very patient individual.
-- Storage in K8s is still not a perfectly solved problem.
+- Storage in K8s is still not a perfectly solved problem [storage]_.
 - K8s applications share private networking.
 - K8s Pods are really just containers.